Data Analysis Basic Example

 The data presented above is desciptive in nature.
-It presents a summary what the respondents reported disagregated by the respondents education level.
-However, while we see some differences in the response distribution by group, we would need to use inferential statistic to determine whether these results are statistically significant.
+It presents a summary of what the respondents reported disagregated by the respondents education level.
+However, while we see some differences in the response distribution by group, we would need to use inferential statistic to determine whether these results are statistically significant (i.e., whether the difference could be attributed to chance).
 The appropriate statistical anslysis to use will depend on the type of data obtained.
-Given that these data represent proportions, a chi squared analysis would provide evidence of whether any difference in the distribution of responses for each group was statistically significant or just due to chance.
-In this example, based on a chi squared analysis the response distribution differences between groups was likily due to chance, X2 (4, N = 493) = 3.51, p = .476.
-Note that if the result was found to be statistically significant, the practical significance should also be calculated and reported.
+Given that these data represent proportions, a chi squared (test of independence) would provide evidence of whether any difference in the distribution of responses for each group was statistically significant.
+Note that IF the result was found to be statistically significant, the practical significance should also be calculated and reported.

 Data Visualization Example

 While tables can be a very effective way to present large amounts of data, often results can be presented more effectively using chart and graphs.
 Using proper data visualization techniques can enhance the presentation.
 Choosing the right chart type as well as paying attention to colors, fonts, and layout is important.